Last Day For Primary Nominating Election Voter Registration - Canyon News

 - Voter registration forms can also be accessed at the public counter of many Los Angeles City and County buildings, post offices, libraries, fire stations, and Department of Motor Vehicles (DMV) offices.

 A voter can register and vote under conditional voter registration, 14 days before Election Day, through and including Election Day.
-This process is called Conditional Voter Registration (CVR).
+This process is known as Conditional Voter Registration (CVR).
 To conditionally register, a person must complete a Voter Registration Card.
 They will then be issued a CVR provisional ballot.
-For additional information on CVR, please visit www.sos.gov/election/voter-registration/conditional-vote-reg
+For additional information on CVR, visit www.sos.gov/election/voter-registration/conditional-vote-reg

 To locate a polling place and see the Official Sample Ballot for the Primary Nominating Election, please visit www.lavote.net/LOCATOR

-The March 7 election will be administered by the County as part of their Consolidated Municipal and Special Elections.
-The Office of the City Clerk will conduct elections for the City of Los Angeles, the Los Angeles Community College District and the Los Angeles Unified School District.
+The March 7 election will be administered by Los Angeles County as part of their Consolidated Municipal and Special Elections.
+The Los Angeles City Clerk’s Office will conduct elections for the City of Los Angeles, the Los Angeles Community College District and the Los Angeles Unified School District.